 #3: Spritz on your pulse points.

 To enhance all the notes of your fragrance, focus on your pulse points.
 These are the areas where you can feel your heartbeat and they generate more body heat than other parts of the body, which help activate and diffuse the scent throughout the day.
-Where to spray perfume?
-Focus on key pulse points: nape of your neck, insides of wrists and elbows, and behind your knees.
+Key pulse points: nape of your neck, insides of wrists and elbows, and behind your knees.

 #4: Spritz into the air.

 Don’t want to make a big fragrance statement?
 Opt for a more delicate application.
 Spray your fragrance in front of you, and then walk through the mist to lightly scent your clothing.
-(Also—did you know?
-Clinique Happy is free of parabens and phthalates, and allergy tested.)
+Did you know?
+Clinique Happy is free of parabens and phthalates, and allergy tested.